 Some bloggers swear by manual pinning.
 And their results show.
 Then there are bloggers who swear Tailwind is the best thing since sliced bread.
 Their claims are also backed up by their results.
 Different strokes for different folks.

-Blogging is not a one size fits all.
-There are different roads that lead to a successful blogging business.
-Your job is to find the best road that works for You.
+Blogging is not a one-size-fits-all.
+There are different roads that lead to successful blogging business.
+Your job is to find the best road that works for you.

 Giving tailwind a try

 If you decide to give it a try, there are extra benefits for you.
 Tailwind has features that manual pinning does not have.
 And that can help grow your blog faster.

 - The pin scheduler